-This adorable I Am Thankful dry erase board (with free printable) is an easy Thanksgiving crafts that you can make with your kids to reinforce grateful behaviors and emphasize thankfulness this holiday season.
+This free printable I Am Thankful dry-erase board is an easy Thanksgiving craft that you can make with your kids to reinforce grateful behaviors and emphasize thankfulness this holiday season.
 Add them to your list of easy Thanksgiving decorating ideas!

 The Gimme Gimmes